uwdata/color-naming-in-different-languages/raw/README.md

 ## Tile sorting task

+Users were asked to sort color tiles (which they receive a "score" on at the end of the study).

+Sorting tiles were chosen to be a maximum saturation (max radius in a/b) ring of 90 colors of uniform brightness (in CIELAB in study v1 and Oklab in v2).
+See color info in color_sorting_tiles_info.csv.

-Tiles start with a predetermined shuffled state, so every participant starts from the same place (starting from version 1.1 I believe):
+Tiles start with a predetermined shuffled state, so every participant starts from the same place (starting from version 1.1 I believe).
+Shuffle information is in color_sorting_tile_start_shuffle.csv and here below:
 ```javascript
 const colorSetsShuffles = [
 		[12,  2, 14, 6,  9,  8,  1,  15, 7,  3,  10, 13, 5,  4,  11],